 Imagine bringing the calming hum and the delightful smell of the local bakery into your own home.

 A bread machine can aid you in making fresh and delicious loaves of your favorite types of bread.
+Plus, making bread will help you save money purchasing bread at the supermarket in the long run.

 Your morning toast and afternoon sandwiches will never be the same again!

-Drawing is a therapeutic way to use your spare time and one of the best creative indoor hobbies you can try.
+If you’re stuck indoors, drawing is a therapeutic way to use your spare time and one of the best creative indoor hobbies you can try.

-Whether you like drawing intricate floral patterns, or the still life around you, drawing helps give you a real sense of achievement.
+Whether you like drawing intricate floral patterns or the still life around you, drawing helps give you a real sense of achievement.

 Get started with some Skillshare drawing classes, ranging from basic techniques to 3D drawing and perspective.